JackChilds/jsmysqldb/README.md

 **Using WHERE IS**

-Example where the script will read the 'customers' table (offset:0,limit:50) then output all rows where 'CustomerName' is Bob
+Example where the script will read the 'customers' table (limit:50,offset:0) then output all rows where 'CustomerName' is Bob:
 ```js
 const config = {
   "table" : "customers",